 What is the Difference Between Drilling and Tapping?

-Drilling and tapping are both processes that involve using specific cutting tools to remove metal from an object in order to create either a threaded hole or simply a smooth hole in the object’s surface.
+Understanding the difference between drilling and tapping is important in manufacturing because both processes use specialized cutting tools to remove metal from an object.
+Drilling creates a smooth hole in the material, while tapping creates threaded holes that allow screws or fasteners to fit securely into the surface.
 However, while they may seem similar at first glance, drilling and tapping actually serve very different purposes, as well as requiring very different types of tools and processes in order to be done successfully.
 Let’s take a look at how these two processes differ, what they’re used for, and why one might be more suitable than the other in certain circumstances.

 What are Drilling and Tapping